Snowy Pine Cones

-Pull out each goldfish graham and dip it in the soft center to snack on these pinecones.
-There's nothing more fun or creative on the cookie table this year!—Betty MacArthur, Portland, Oregon
+Pull out each goldfish graham and dip it into the soft center to snack on these pine cones.
+There's nothing more fun or creative on the cookie table this year! —Betty MacArthur, Portland, Oregon

 Total TimePrep: 1-1/4 hours

 - 8 cups fudge brownie fish-shaped grahams (about 24 ounces), divided

 - 1/2 cup Biscoff creamy cookie spread

 - 3 cups plus 2 tablespoons confectioners' sugar, divided